kaymmm/intro-to-gis-demo/notes/07-aggregation.md

 The selection of an aggregation unit depends on myriad factors, such as what the data represent, how the data were collected, what types of analyses will be performed, what types of inferences will be made from the analyses, preexisting aggregation units (e.g., congressional districts), underlying patterns in the data, and data density.

-How (over what geographical extents) and why (versus using discrete data points) might we aggregate the following types of data?
-  1. Votes for a political candidate
-  2. Incarceration rates
-  3. Precipitation rates
-  4. Soil and groundwater contamination
-  5. Endangered species habitat

 # Spatial Aggregation Methods

 For each method, think about how you might implement that method in GIS in terms of layers, joins, intersections, etc., as well as why you might want to perform such an operation.

+## Point-to-Point (simple categorical join)

+Individual data points that meet specific criteria are aggregated or assigned to another point.
+An example might be bees observed within a field that are assigned to a given hive based on their colony; another might be stop-and-frisk incidents and police departments.

+>Does it matter if points from one group intersect points from another group?

-## Point-to-Polygon
+## Point-to-Polygon (simple spatial join)

 Probably the most common form of spatial aggregation.
 Individual data points are grouped into polygons based on proximity or their spatial coincidence with existing polygons.
 An example is households within a census block; another is soil samples within a uniform grid or within different hydrologic zones.

 >What might be some considerations when creating new polygons that enclose different groups of points?

-## Point-to-Point

-Individual data points that meet specific criteria are aggregated or assigned to another point.
-An example might be bees observed within a field that are assigned to a given hive based on their colony; another might be stop-and-frisk incidents and police departments.

->Does it matter if points from one group intersect points from another group?

-## Polygon-to-Polygon
+## Polygon-to-Polygon (spatial join or merge)

 Multiple polygons are aggregated within a different set of polygons, or multiple polygons are merged based on shared characteristics.
 An example is aggregating census tracts within school districts; another is merging parcels based on land use.

 >How do you deal with tracts that are split between multiple districts?

-## Polygon-to-Point
+## Polygon-to-Point (spatial join with distance or buffers)

 Multiple polygons that meet specific, usually spatial, criteria are aggregated or assigned to individual points.
 In reality, these are actually more like polygon-to-polygon aggregations, however it might be conceptually useful to think of them as points.
 An example is block groups located within a specific radius (buffer zones) from point emission sources; another example is using thiessen polygons to divide an area into non-overlapping polygons that each correspond to a single point.
 How do you deal with polygons that are not entirely within a buffer zone?